Manu Vallejo: Valencia

 On 7 February 2019, La Liga side Valencia CF reached an agreement with Cádiz to sign Vallejo; the player remained on loan at the Amarillos until June.
 On 2 September 2019, due to the arrival of Thierry Correia, Vallejo changed his shirt number from 2 to 15.
 He made his debut in the top tier on 28 September 2019, coming on as a 69th-minute substitute for Maxi Gómez in 1–0 away victory against Athletic Bilbao, and his Champions League debut on 5 November 2019 when he came on as a 59th-minute substitute for Lee Kang-in in a 4–1 home thrashing of French side Lille.

 Vallejo scored his first goal in the main category of Spanish football on 21 December 2019, netting a last-minute equalizer in 1–1 away draw against Real Valladolid.

 Loan to Alavés

 On 31 January 2022, Vallejo was loaned to fellow top-tier side Deportivo Alavés for the remainder of the season.

 Girona

 On 1 September 2022, Vallejo signed a three-year contract with Girona FC also in the top tier.

 Loans to Oviedo and Zaragoza

 On 27 January 2023, Vallejo joined Real Oviedo on loan until the end of the second division season.
 On 23 August, he moved to fellow league team Real Zaragoza also in a temporary deal.

 Racing Ferrol

 On 20 August 2024, just hours after terminating his contract with Girona, Vallejo joined Racing de Ferrol in the second division.
 He featured in just seven league matches, all as a substitute, as his side suffered relegation.

 Ceuta

-On 9 July 2025, Vallejo agreed to a one-year deal with AD Ceuta FC, newly-promoted to the division two.
+On 9 July 2025, Vallejo agreed to a one-year deal with AD Ceuta FC, newly promoted to the second level.
+The following 29 January, after just four league matches, he left.